EliasNimlandLind/collaboration-organizer/README.md

 - Progressive web app features such as caching
 - Offline editing similar to the one found in Google Docs
 - Seperate backend and frontend logic into seperate repositories
-- Seperate backend API into smaller files based on usage
 - Translate all text to English